S. Raquel Ramos, PhD, MBA, MSN, FNYAM, FAHA, FAAN

 About

-Dr. S. Raquel Ramos, PhD, MBA, MSN, FNP, FNYAM, FAHA is an Associate Professor at the Yale University School of Nursing.
-She is also appointed as Associate Professor at the Yale School of Public Health in the Department of Social and Behavioral Sciences.
-Dr. Ramos has over a decade of direct patient care experience as a nurse clinician in the areas of critical care, interventional cardiology, LGBTQ+ health, long-term care, and HIV clinical trials research as a protocol nurse for The Multicenter AIDS Cohort Study (MACS).
-This was the longest running study on the life course of HIV in gay and bisexual men.
+Dr. S. Raquel Ramos, PhD, MBA, MSN, FNYAM, FAHA, FAAN is an Associate Professor at the Yale University School of Nursing.
+She is jointly appointed at the Yale School of Public Health in the Department of Social and Behavioral Sciences.
+Dr. Ramos has over a decade of direct patient care experience as a nurse clinician in the areas of critical care, interventional cardiology, SGM health, long-term care, and HIV clinical research as the protocol nurse for The Multicenter AIDS Cohort Study (MACS).
+MACS was the longest running study on the life course of HIV.
 It was in this role, where Dr. Ramos observed the connection between HIV and cardiovascular disease risk.

-Dr. Ramos is an Associate Editor for the Journal of the Association of Nurses in AIDS Care (JANAC) and for the Journal of Medical Internet Research (JMIR).
-She serves on the Editorial Board for Annals of Behavioral Medicine.
+Dr. Ramos is the Associate Director of the Clinical Health Services Research Core at the Center for Interdisciplinary Research on AIDS.
+Ramos is also an Associate Editor for the Journal of the Association of Nurses in AIDS Care (JANAC) and the Journal of Medical Internet Research (JMIR).
+She serves on the Editorial Boards for Annals of Behavioral Medicine and BMC Public Health.
 In 2016, Dr. Ramos was awarded the 40 Under 40 Leader in Health Award from The National Minority Quality Forum.
-Ramos was recognized by the AARP, Robert Wood Johnson Foundation’s Campaign for Action, and American Academy of Nursing as the inaugural 2023 Equity-minded Nurse Researcher.
-This award is recognition of her scholarship and body of research that advances health equity.
-Dr. Ramos is a Fellow of the New York Academy of Medicine and a Fellow of the American Heart Association.
+In 2023, Ramos was recognized by the AARP, Robert Wood Johnson Foundation’s Campaign for Action, and American Academy of Nursing as the inaugural Equity-minded Nurse Researcher.
+This award is recognition of her scholarship and body of research that advances health optimization.
+Dr. Ramos is a Fellow of the New York Academy of Medicine, the American Heart Association and the American Academy of Nursing.
+She was inducted into Sigma Theta Tau International Honor Society of Nursing and also Sigma Xi International Honor Society for Science and Engineering.
+Ramos was recognized by the Fred Hutch Cancer Center in their Atlas of Inspiring Hispanic/Latinx Scientists.

 Ramos was a Postdoctoral Associate at the Yale School of Nursing.
 She earned her PhD from Columbia University and her MSN, MBA, and BSN from Purdue University.